Docs Home → MongoDB Connector for BI

 If authentication is enabled on your MongoDB deployment, you must configure the BI Connector to use the required authentication mechanism and provide admin user credentials.
 The admin user credentials must be authorized to view the superset of data you wish to query using the BI Connector.

-If your BI tool is using the MongoDB ODBC Driver, the driver will handle authentication and you do not need to install an authentication plugin.
-If you are not using the MongoDB ODBC Driver and need to authenticate using your BI tool, install either the C or JDBC authentication plugin depending on which is compatible with your BI Tool:
+If your BI tool is using the MongoDB BI Connector ODBC Driver, the driver will handle authentication and you do not need to install an authentication plugin.
+If you are not using the MongoDB BI Connector ODBC Driver and need to authenticate using your BI tool, install either the C or JDBC authentication plugin depending on which is compatible with your BI Tool:

 - C Authentication Plugin